GiovanniOcasio/PMAT-Notes/Dynamic_Analysis/README.md

   <img src="../imgs/wireshark_search.png" alt="WireShark">
 </p>

-## Running Malware & Network Signatures
+## Running Malware and Network Signatures

 We can run the malware on our Flare-VM and monitor the network behavior on our Remnux machine in WireShark: